intersystems/Samples-Integration-GetStarted-RedLights/README.md

-# Samples-Integration-GetStarted-RedLights
+# Samples-Integration-SmartTicketing
-Sample code for the Red Lights Integration example
+This code builds upon the [Integration QuickStart sample](https://github.com/intersystems/Samples-Integration-RedLights).

+Instructions on how to use this sample can be found in the [Build a Smart Ticketing System](https://gettingstarted.intersystems.com/interoperability/red-lights-part-2/) exercise.